Leedehai/typst-physics/README.md

 * Matrices,
 * Dirac braket notations,
 * Common math functions,
-* Differentials and derivatives, including partial derivatives,
+* Differentials and derivatives, including partial derivatives of mixed orders,
 * Tensor abstract index notations, isotopes.

 :warning: [Typst](https://typst.app) is in beta and evolving, and this package